moshehoff/HoffmanFamily/content/pages/zitserman.md

 **This paper includes updates as of October 2024.**

 This uncommon Jewish family name was my grandmother's maiden name.
 I have not found its origin in any source, however I learned that in Yiddish a person who sits on a panel or in judgment is a besitser/בעזיצער from the word "zits"/זיץ "to sit".
 Thus a zitserman/זיצערמאן or as it is sometimes written – zaitserman - must have been a dayan/דיין - a member of a rabbinical court.
-In European languages constructions using the root words for seats, sitting (and even thronus) such as chairman, assizes, seat of goverment, a sitting, etc, are common.
+In European languages constructions using the root words for seats, sitting (and even thronus) such as chairman, assizes, seat of government, a sitting, etc, are common.

 ---